-Notes to the Consolidated Financial Statements (continued) 30 September 2021
+Notes to the Consolidated Financial Statements (continued) 30 September 2022 b.
+Market risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk and other price risk.